Balai Dey: Pakistan

 After Dey's brilliant performance with Dhaka Mohammedan in tournaments in Karachi, Lahore, Peshawar and Multan, he got a chance for trial in the Pakistan national team.
 In the 1950s, very few players from East Pakistan were called up to the national team while fewer got the opportunity to play in the starting XI.

-After the memorable performances against Singapore and Sri Lanka, Dey and Jahurul Hoque from East Pakistan earned a spot in the national squad.
+After the memorable performances against Singapore and Sri Lanka, Dey and Zahirul Haque from East Pakistan earned a spot in the national squad.
 Despite the dominance of the Makranis, he went to play with the national team in Chinese Republic Day Football Tournament in 1964.
-After his heroic goalkeeping for Pakistan against the powerful Baku XI team of the Soviet Union in Chittagong, 1964, every national newspaper of Pakistan gave the title "Flying Bird".
+After his heroic goalkeeping for Pakistan against the powerful Neftçi PFK (formerly Neftyanik) from Baku, Soviet Union in Chittagong, 1964, every national newspaper of Pakistan gave the title "Flying Bird".

 India

 After representing Pakistan, he got the honor of playing in India national football team in 1969 after gaining Indian citizenship.
 He competed in the Merdeka Cup in Malaysia and the Singapore Friendship Tournament, when Jarnail Singh was the national team head coach.
 In Merdeka, he earned the nickname "Indian Rock".
 In 1970, he played in the Friendship Tournament in Iran.